kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

            return nil
        }
        ```
-       1. Add the following `validatePeersQuantity()` helper function at the bottom of the test file
+       1. Add the following `getEnodeAddress()` helper function at the bottom of the test file
        ```
        func getEnodeAddress(ipAddress string) (string, error) {
            nodeInfoResponse := new(NodeInfoResponse)